raid-guild/Partizee/README.md

 ## Features
 - Generate a template projects
-- Create and manage Partisia blockchain accounts and wallets
+- Create and manage Partisia blockchain profiles and wallets
 - Deploy and manage full-stack dApps
-- Interactive menus for account selection and creation
+- Interactive menus for profile selection and creation

 ## Installation